AlexanderWinters/daupd/README.md

 # daupd
 **Docker container Auto UPDate** (not a daemon :) )

-This is a simple bash script I create to create an extremely simple (and dumb) script that pulls and applies updates to docker container ran with docker-compose.
-It can also add the scripts to crontab if you want.
+This is a simple, extremely simple (and dumb) bash script that pulls and applies updates to docker containers ran with docker-compose.
+It can also add the scripts to crontab.

 >[!IMPORTANT]
->Right now, the script fits exactly my needs, but you are welcome to make adaptations, change, and of course making it better.
+>Right now, the script fits exactly my needs, but you are welcome to make adaptations, changes, and of course make it better.

 If you want to use the script as is, clone the repo: